Jmcgee01125/ObsidiaMC-Web-Console/config/README - settings guide.txt

 If true, do backups at the specified interval.

 max_backups
-The maximum number of (automatic) backups to keep.
+The maximum number of backups to keep.
 Older backups will be deleted when new ones are made.
 To disable, use a value less than or equal to 0.